 Step 4: High Leg Over – Pop On Top finish

 What if your opponent is crossing their legs to prevent the crunch finish?
 High leg over and pull with your back elbow.
 Once they are in danger, immediately pop back up on top and corkscrew them into the cradle position.

 If the bottom wrestler tries a baseball slide duck under, drive them to the near hip, backbridge and corkscrew the opponent into the cradle position.
 It is very important for the partner to tuck the inside foot to avoid injury.

 Step 6: Elevate inside Leg Finish

-These techniques will help you transform yourself into a dangerous wrestler by mastering the ins and outs of the deadliest move in wrestling, the Near Side Cradle!
-Punish on Top! -Coach Weber
+The techniques within this cradle series will help you transform yourself into a dangerous wrestler by mastering the ins and outs of the deadliest move in wrestling, the Near Side Cradle!

 Punish on Top